Qwen 3.6-35B-A3B on an RTX PRO 6000: 217 tok/s at Full bf16

 Context Scaling

 Qwen 3.6 uses gated DeltaNet (linear attention) for 30 of 40 layers, with full attention only every 4th layer.
-That hybrid design keeps context scaling efficient — 18% loss for 16× context growth.
-By comparison, pure dense attention models I've tested on the same hardware typically lose 30-50% at 8K.
+That hybrid design, combined with FP8 KV cache and flashinfer, keeps context scaling efficient — 14.7% loss for 16× context growth.
+By comparison, pure dense attention models tested on the same hardware typically lose 30–50% at 8K.

 At 8K tokens (~6,000 words of input), this covers most RAG doc chunks, multi-turn conversation histories, and medium-length document analysis.